-About 1,000 talks are given per year at the Kavli Institute for Theoretical Physics and our tradition at KITP is to post most of these talks online as audiovisual recordings, along with presentation slides.
-Our purpose is to foster scientific communication, education, and outreach.
-We greatly appreciate speakers for both their participation at KITP and for sharing their talks in this effort.
+The Kavli Institute for Theoretical Physics hosts over 1,000 talks per year and our tradition is to record them all.
+Our purpose to publish the recordings online is to foster scientific communication, education, and outreach.
+We greatly appreciate speakers for their participation at KITP and for sharing their talks in this effort.

-For every talk scheduled in the Main Seminar Room, Small Seminar Room, and Auditorium, a KITP staff member will arrive 5 minutes prior to the talk start time to assist speakers with setting up their presentation on the projector and wearing a wireless microphone.
+A KITP staff member will arrive 15 minutes prior to a talk's scheduled start time to assist speakers with setting up their presentation and checking audio.
 If you need immediate assistance with setting up between the hours of 8:00 AM and 5:00 PM, or to test out our equipment, please call 805-893-7340.

 Speakers own their own talks.
 The position of KITP is that ownership and copyright of all online material – including slides, text, audio, video, and podcasts – belongs to the author.
 The Kavli Institute for Theoretical Physics provides open access dissemination of these materials in the KITP Online Talks archive at online.kitp.ucsb.edu and registration through EZID with a Digital Object Identifier (DOI), but does not claim ownership.
 Any person citing these materials for scholarly purposes should provide an appropriate scholarly reference using the Digital Object Identifier (DOI) associated with the recorded talk.
 Any person wishing to make any other use of these materials, or wishing to redistribute them in any form for any purpose, must contact the author for permission.
 In particular, any commercial use of this material is forbidden without express permission of the author.
 (Learn more.)

+If you will be presenting in-person, you may present by connecting your laptop to a projector to present your slides, or by using the blackboard.
 Each room is equipped with a projector for presenting natively through HDMI or VGA.
-We also have USB-C, Mini DisplayPort, and Lightning adapters for devices with those interfaces.
+We also provide USB-C, Mini DisplayPort, and Lightning adapters for devices with those interfaces.
 Our projectors will auto format to display the correct resolution and aspect ratios of your slides.
 However, please be mindful that your slides do not contain material along the edges or far corners of the slides.

 Please submit your presentation slides for us to post alongside your talk at your earliest convenience.
-We prefer PDF, but we accept almost every file format – including PowerPoint, Keynote, LibreOffice, and Google Slides, as well as video file formats.
+To help us provide better accessibility, we'd like to encourage you to upload your slides in advance of your talk, so that attendees may access presentation materials outside of viewing Zoom or the projector screen.
+We accept almost every file format – including PDF, PowerPoint, Keynote, LibreOffice, and Google Slides, as well as video file formats.
 More information on how to submit your slides can be found in your orientation packet.

 All three seminar rooms are equipped for recording talks, and all talks set on the weekly schedule are recorded.

 To arrange recording for a talk that has not been added to the Talks Schedule, please contact the KITP Help Desk at your earliest convenience.
 If you would like to give a talk, please check with the coordinators of your program.
-To inquire about using the MSR, SSR, or Auditorium for informal program talks, please contact the Program Manager.
+To inquire about using the Kavli Auditorium, Small Seminar Room, or Simons Amphitheater for informal program talks, please contact the Program Manager.

 Getting To & Around KITP